dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/07_Input and Interactions/Controller.md

    ```

 9. **Build and run**
-   Unfortunately, you are unable to debug your custom controller with input action buttons in Unity Editor.
-You can build your app then test it on your android phone or Beam pro.
+   Since you cannot debug the custom controller with input action buttons in the Unity Editor, build the app and test it on your Android phone or Beam Pro.

 #### 4. **Add a New UI Button**

-Adding a UI button to the Virtual Controller is straightforward compared to an Input Action Button.
-Simply place it under the “Buttons” section of the Virtual Controller and implement the necessary logic.
+Adding a UI button to the Virtual Controller is straightforward:

+1. **Add the Button**: Place the new button under the “Buttons” section of the Virtual Controller.

 :::tip

-**Important:** Pay attention to the order of the buttons.
-Ensure that any new buttons are added at the end to prevent overlap issues, such as the Trigger button obstructing the new button and rendering it unclickable.
+**Important:** Ensure new buttons are added at the end of the hierarchy to avoid overlap issues, such as the Trigger button obstructing the new button.

 ![image-20240812113102174](https://raw.githubusercontent.com/dengxian-xreal/Images/main/image-20240812113102174.png)

 :::

-Below is a simple example to illustrate the process:

-**Objective:** Add a UI button to the Virtual Controller that, when clicked, changes the color of a cube in the scene.

-**Step-by-Step Guide:**

-1. **Add a Button to the Prefab:**

-   * Open the **XREAL Virtual Controller** prefab.

-   * Add a new Button component under the “Buttons” section.

-2. **Create a Cube with a Color-Switching Script:**
+2. **Set Up Interaction**: for example, create a cube with a color-switching script

    * In your scene, add a Cube.

    * Attach a script to the Cube that will change its color when invoked.